Language score of this manuscript is higher than 28% of the manuscripts uploaded to PoolText

-Well-structured manuscripts with correct language usage help ensure that the peer-review process runs smoothly by enabling editors and reviewers to focus on academic merit, and not be distracted by language errors.
-Ultimately, providing a well-written and properly structured manuscript could result in your research being published faster.
-Poor use of language, grammar, and spelling can also be an important reason for technical modification, revision, or rejection.
+Well-structured manuscripts with accurate language use ensure that the peer-review process runs smoothly by enabling editors and reviewers to focus on academic merit, and not be distracted by language errors.
+Poor use of language, grammar, and spelling is also a common reason for technical modification, revision, or rejection.
+Ultimately, preparing a well-written and properly structured manuscript will result in your research being published faster.

 With this report, you see the similarity level of your manuscript and by making necessary improvements you will be able to avoid delays in the editorial process and reduce immediate rejections due to high similarity.